Working conditions

 The law requires the employer to take care of the following:

-• report persons exposed to risk of cancer at work to the ASA register
+- annually report the workers exposed to carcinogens and mutagens at work to the register of exposed workers

 List of chemicals